KZDC

-KZDC (1250 AM, "ESPN 1250") is an all-sports-formatted radio station in San Antonio, Texas, owned by Alpha Media.
+KZDC (1250 AM, "ESPN 1250") is an all-sports-formatted radio station in San Antonio, Texas, owned by Connoisseur Media.
 Most of the programming comes from ESPN Radio.
 Its studios and offices are located on Eisenhauer Road in Northeast San Antonio.

 KZDC broadcasts at 25,000 watts by day using a non-directional antenna.
 To avoid interfering with other stations on 1250 AM, it drastically reduces power at night to 920 watts and uses a directional antenna.
 The daytime transmitter site is just off U.S. Route 281 near Interstate 410, in the Mission del Lago district of San Antonio.
-The station uses a separate nighttime site which is co-located with sister station KTSA 550, along Eisenhauer Road in Northeast San Antonio, across the street from the studios.
+The station uses a separate nighttime site which is co-located with sister station KTSA, along Eisenhauer Road in Northeast San Antonio, across the street from the studios.

 History

 Early years

-The original construction permit for what would become KEXX was initially granted by the FCC on July 16, 1952 to Manuel D. Leal.
+The original construction permit for what would become KEXX was initially granted by the FCC on July 16, 1952, to Manuel D. Leal.
 KEXX was to initially operate as a daytime-only station with 500 watts of power on 1250 kHz.
 The station originally signed on January 1, 1953, and would receive its license to cover on February 9, 1953, a little over a month later.
 The station's studios were originally located on 501 West Quincy Street.
 KEXX originally broadcast a Spanish-language full service format centered on traditional Mexican music.

 On February 2, 1959, KEXX made a brief diversion to an English language format under the call letters KARS, operated by Les Miller Enterprises.
 Leal continued to hold the broadcasting license.
 By February 21, the previous call letters and format had been restored.